1. Who is Jesus Christ?

 Here is a prayer you may like to pray:

-Father, I come humbly to you today being aware of the great love that brought the Lord Jesus Christ to earth to pay the penalty in my place for sin.
+Father, I come humbly to you today being aware of the great love that brought the Lord Jesus Christ to earth to pay the penalty for sin in my place.
 Although He did not deserve the kind of death He died, I see that He did it for me, taking my place and dying for me at the cross.
 I turn around from my life of sin and come to you.
 Forgive me my sin and come into my life—I want to live for you from this moment.
 Thank you for the free gift of life that you offer me in Christ.
 I receive that gift of life today.
-I ask this in the name of Jesus, Amen!
+Amen!

 I would encourage you also to read the study following this one, entitled, “Why Did Jesus Die?”

 Many of the thoughts of this study are from the Alpha Course by Nicky Gumbel.
-I would recommend his book, Questions of Life, printed by Kingsway Publishers.
+I would recommend Nicky’s book, Questions of Life, printed by Kingsway Publishers.

 For further study, I would also recommend the book, Evidence that Demands a Verdict by Josh McDowell.